andreymusth/android-tooltip/README.md

 ## Getting Started

+### current version 0.0.2

-Add gradle dependency to your project `ru.tzkt.tooltip:tooltip:0.0.1`
+Add gradle dependency to your project `ru.tzkt.tooltip:tooltip:0.0.2`

 then it is ready